-Based on pharmacokinetic data, which demonstrate significantly increased plasma concentrations of losartan in cirrhotic patients, a lower dose should be considered for patients with a history of hepatic impairment.
+Based on pharmacokinetic data, which demonstrate significantly increased plasma concentrations of losartan in cirrhotic patients, a lower dose should be considered for patients with a history of hepatic impairment (see section 4.2).
 There is no therapeutic experience with losartan in patients with severe hepatic impairment.
-Therefore losartan must not be administered in patients with severe hepatic impairment.
+Therefore losartan must not be administered in patients with severe hepatic impairment (see sections 4.2, 4.3 and 5.2).

-Losartan is also not recommended in children with hepatic impairment.
+Losartan is also not recommended in children with hepatic impairment (see section 4.2).